create a continuous dataset

 Continuous datasets¶

-A continuous dataset requires a list of doses, mean responses, standard deviations, and the total number of subjects.
+A continuous summary dataset requires a list of doses, mean responses, standard deviations, and the total number of subjects.
 All lists must be the same size, and there should be one item in each list for each dose-group.

 You can also add optional attributes, such as name